What is Idiopathic Neonatal Hepatitis?

 Are there any organizations or foundations that help families dealing with INH?

 Yes.
 The ChiLDReN Network works with numerous groups that support patients and families who are dealing with rare liver diseases.
-Please click here to go to that page on our website (Support Groups).
+Please click here to go to that page on our website (Information for Families).
 You will see the list of groups and information about them.